+Sometimes you just don’t know what you don’t know.
 When it comes to running a business and carrying out a digital marketing strategy, a lot of business owners fall into the category of ‘knowing enough to execute a strategy but not knowing enough to execute it successfully’.
-If this sounds like you, you might be sabotaging your digital marketing and putting your business in jeopardy without even realising it.
-Read below to learn how to recognise the warning signs:

-Having various agencies, people and freelancers doing your digital marketing leads to a complete lack of cohesion.
-Your end result will likely be landing pages that don’t connect properly with your website or socials, your social media will become haphazard with inconsistent brand messaging and your content will be dull, uninteresting because it’s written solely for SEO purposes rather than trying to create any genuine engagement (not to mention the negative result this approach will have on your SEO, but that’s another story).
+Having various agencies, freelancers or internal staff-members doing your digital marketing leads to a complete lack of cohesion.
+Your end result will likely be landing pages that don’t connect properly with your website or socials, and your social media marketing will become haphazard with inconsistent brand messaging because people are trying to squeeze it in between their other duties.
+Meanwhile, your content can turn out to be either dull & uninteresting because it’s written solely for SEO purposes, or approached with blinkers on as to it’s role in the broader customer engagement / marketing picture.
 When it comes to digital marketing, everything you do should be interconnected and come together in the form of a big picture strategy.
 In order to truly amplify the voice of your business you need to take a holistic, professional approach.

 “Everyone is a genius.
 But if you judge a fish on its ability to climb a tree it will spend its whole life believing it’s stupid.”

 This quote by Einstein is the perfect example of why you should never just take a leads-based approach to your marketing.
-In order to build a solid marketing funnel, each channel must play a different role.
-Some actions should be purely for engagement, others should grow your database, some will feed into your advertising and some should be driving quality leads.
+In order to build a solid marketing funnel, each channel must play a different, purpose-appropriate role.
+No matter the channel, some actions should be purely for engagement, others should grow your database, some will feed into your advertising and some should be driving quality leads.
 Again, it’s crucial to focus on the bigger picture.

 Far too often we see people stop a marketing action because they couldn’t see a clear or immediate return on investment.
 Usually this is because they didn’t understand the role of this action in the first place which can lead to your entire marketing system breaking down.
 This is another reason why cohesion is so crucial; if each of the cogs in your marketing system are being controlled by different people or agencies, your strategy simply can’t work effectively or perhaps won’t work at all.

-At Ronin, we had a client who asked us to stop posting on Facebook because they felt that it wasn’t selling enough.
+As an example, we had a client who asked us to stop posting on Facebook because they felt that it wasn’t selling enough.
 There’s two problems with this mindset.
 The first is that primarily, Facebook isn’t designed to simply sell, it’s designed for engagement and this was the role it was playing in this particular strategic approach.
-The second is that when we thoroughly investigated the client’s sales funnel, Facebook was in actual fact driving really solid sales.
+The second is that when we unpacked the metrics of the sales funnel, you could see that Facebook was in actual fact driving really solid sales.
 Our client just couldn’t see the connection at first glance.

-You’re Not Talking to Anyone- You’re Just ‘Selling’ to the Internet
+You’re Not Talking to Anyone, You’re Just Selling “At” The Internet